 - Are you eating less?

 - Do you have any dental problems or mouth sores?

 - Do you have more stress or anxiety than usual?

 - Have you vomited?
 Did you make yourself vomit?

-- Are you fainting?
+- Have you been fainting?

 - Do you have occasional uncontrollable hunger with palpitations, tremor, or sweating?